morvencao/multicluster-mesh-operator/README.md

 EOF
 ```

-11. Access the bookinfo from your browser with the following address from `managedcluster1` cluster:
+9. Access the bookinfo from your browser with the following address from `managedcluster1` cluster:

 ```bash
 echo http://$(oc -n mesh-system get route istio-ingressgateway -o jsonpath={.spec.host})/productpage
 ```

 _Note_: The expected result is that by refreshing the page several times, you should see different versions of reviews shown in productpage, presented in a round robin style (red stars, black stars, no stars).
 Because reviews-v2, reviews-v3 and ratings service are running in another mesh, if you could see black stars and red stars reviews, then it means traffic across meshes are successfully routed.

+## Future Work

+* Services and workloads discovery
+* Federate services across meshes
+* Deploy application across meshes